mubashirsidiki/buildingragisnotaproblem/README.md

 ## 📄 License

-MIT License - feel free to use this in your own projects.
+Apache-2.0 License - feel free to use this in your own projects.

 ## 💡 Why Open Source?